dataoko/slobiro/SKD/README.md

 Todo:
 -----

 * Programatically get the CSV file.
-The websites seems to use POST with some session data so I wasn't able to at this poitn.
+The websites (very stupidly!) seems to use POST with some session data so I wasn't able to at this point.